yonderlabs/api/source/includes/_text-item.md

 **Create, modify, delete, and retrieve info from Text Items in your Text Collections**

-This API allows you to manage Text Items in your Text Collections.
+This API allows you to manage Text Items in your Text Collections (i.e. create, delete, modify, list).

 ### Create Text Item - `POST fromURL`